A Family Guide and Review of The Horniman Museum, London

 1. Enjoy the Free Exhibitions

-The Music Gallery at the Horniman Museum is good for kids to explore; it has interactive tables where you can hear the instruments play, which they loved.
-Don’t miss the hands-on music room, it is located through a door to the left of the Music Gallery, but is easy to miss.
+While you’re in the music room, make sure you don’t miss the hands-on music room.
+This is located through a door to the left of the Music Gallery, but is easy to miss.
 In here, there are lots of musical instruments from around the world that kids can play!

 2. Visit the Temporary Exhibitions